-We also have a growing number of Employee Resource Groups ("ERGs"), including BEAM (Black Employees At MongoDB), Config.MDB (neurodivergent and people with disabilities), Green Team (sustainable, social, and environmental responsibility), MDBWomen (employees identifying as women), MongoDB API (Asian American and Pacific Islander community), Queer Collective (members of the LGBTQIA+ community and allies), Queeries (a safe environment for those identifying as LGBTQIA+), QueLatine (honoring the diversity of Latine heritage), Sell Like a Girl (those identifying as women in sales), UGT (underrepresented genders in tech), and Veterans (employees who are veterans of the armed forces).
-These groups focus on providing community support, professional development and business impact.
+We are investing to ensure all of our employees feel included by developing and rolling out inclusive leadership training that uses our values to teach leaders how to create and sustain an inclusive culture.
+We have kicked off this training with our Employee Resource Groups (ERGs) which are an important mechanism for supporting our employees from various backgrounds.
+Our ERGs include BEAM (Black Employees At MongoDB), Config.MDB (neurodivergent and people with disabilities), Green Team (sustainable, social, and environmental responsibility), MDBWomen (employees identifying as women), MongoDB API (Asian American and Pacific Islander community), Queer Collective (members of the LGBTQIA+ community and allies), Queeries (a safe environment for those identifying as LGBTQIA+), QueLatine (honoring the diversity of Latine heritage), Sell Like a Girl (those identifying as women in sales), UGT (underrepresented genders in tech), and Veterans (employees who are veterans of the armed forces).
+These groups focus on providing community support, professional development and business impact and are supported by executive sponsors.
 Our ERGs play an important role in our overall company culture by helping us raise awareness of issues unique to their members' experiences.